QilongZhang/srswiki/v2_EN_Build.md

 The expert options, maybe compile failed:
 * --use-sys-ssl use the ssl of linux system, which installed by yum or apt-get.
 This is ok when --with-ssl specified and donot compile the ssl of 3rdparty.
-* --export-librtmp=&lt;path&gt; export srs-librtmp to specified path.
+* --export-librtmp-project=&lt;path&gt; export srs-librtmp to specified project in path.

 Winlin 2014.11